 NOTE: This page provides Divisional News only.
 See the Divisional Instructions page (link to the right) for more detailed information.

-All proceedings in this Division shall be conducted through remote appearances, i.e. telephonic or video conference.
+All proceedings in this Division shall be conducted through remote appearances, i.e. ZOOM video/telephonic conference.
 THERE ARE SEVERAL SIGNIFICANT CHANGES TO DIVISIONAL PRACTICES IDENTIFIED HERE AND IN THE DIVISIONAL INSTRUCTIONS (see link on the right side of this page).